Without a doubt, digital marketing is where it’s at in B-to-B. Many companies post their product literature and whitepapers online, and

 There’s been a lot of talk lately about companies developing software that can write copy.
-Naturally, copywriters are both a bit skeptical and a bit nervous that, if the software works well, it will put them out of work.
+Naturally, copywriters are a bit skeptical.

 The search engine Google is a boon to freelance copywriters, giving us fast access to much more information than we could ever dig up at those old-fashioned data depositories we used to call "libraries."
 As a result, it's easier to write stronger copy today, because specifics sell, and Google gives us all the specifics we need.